 Both of these processes have been approved by Medicare.
-Each process has a set of rules, procedures, and deadlines that must be followed by you and us.
+Each process has a set of rules, procedures, and deadlines that must be followed by us and by you.
 The guide under "To Deal with Your Problem, Which Process Should You Use?" in this "Coverage Decisions, Appeals, and Complaints" section will help you identify the right process to use and what you should do.